Commercial Kitchen Ventilation Systems

 – The extraction hood must be fitted 2,000mm from the floor to comply with regulations although there are some possibilities if this is not possible if your commercial kitchen has a low ceiling height.

 – do not undersize your ductwork.
 If your ductwork is undersized this means that this increases the velocity in the ductwork.
 If you increase the velocity within the ductwork over 8m/s you will likely run into some issues with adequate fume extraction.

-– The commercial ventilation system must be interlocked with a gas interlock system.
+– The commercial kitchen ventilation systems must be interlocked with a gas interlock system.
 This is a system that interfaces the gas supply with the ventilation fans.
-This minimises the risk of gas fumes building up within the kitchen as the ventilation system will be drawing out air from the kitchen or if the ventilation fans are not operating the gas supply will automatically be cut off.
+This minimises the risk of gas fumes building up within the kitchen as the commercial kitchen ventilation systems will be drawing out air from the kitchen or if the ventilation fans are not operating the gas supply will automatically be cut off.

 – do not mix solid fuel extraction ducts with ducts that serve standard catering equipment as this can potentially cause a fire and is no longer allowed according to current guidelines.

 – ensure an intake air system is fitted that provided 85% of the extracted air back into the kitchen.
 This is to provide adequate air changes within the kitchen environment.